 Our Real Superheroes

-The top-grossing movie for several weeks in May has been ‘Thor’.
-Thor is a Marvel Comics Superhero in the same vein as Superman, Wolverine, Spiderman, Ironman and the like.
+The top-grossing movie worldwide today is 'Dr. Strange in the Multiverse of Madness'.
+Dr. Strange is a Marvel Comics Superhero in the same vein as Superman, Wolverine, Spiderman, Ironman and the like.
 These fictional characters are otherwise regular human beings that through some odd scientific experiment or genetic mutation develop super human powers that can then be used to save humankind and make sure that good prevails over evil.
 As cool as they are, they’re all fantasies of our imagination.
 I’d like to introduce you to a real one.
 This is his true story.